This Website uses cookies to improve your visit on our website. More Info

 Stakeholders can be divided into different categories depending on the type of relationship they have with an organization or project.
 Some of the most commonly used categories are:

-It is important to note that there are not just three categories of stakeholders.
-Many organizations make up a fourth category - potential stakeholders - providing a broad range of stakeholders that may be important to the company.
+It is important to note that there are not just two categories of stakeholders.
+Many organizations make up a three category - potential stakeholders - providing a broad range of stakeholders that may be important to the company.
 Potential stakeholders could include suppliers and business partners, as well as specific industry representatives or political actors.
 It is critical for any company or project to be well-informed about all relevant groupings and understand their needs in order to be successful.
 This is the only way to develop and implement effective strategies that meet both the primary and secondary stakeholder groups to achieve long-term impact while doing everything necessary for the company's success.
+[6]

 The role of stakeholders in companies is an important factor in determining the success of a company.
 Stakeholders' opinions and interests influence the company's strategic decisions and reflect the social and economic realities in which the company operates.
 The role of stakeholders can vary, depending on the company's industry and product.